 Ear wax removal is commonly carried out in GP surgeries or audiology clinics using ear irrigation which involves injecting a jet of water into the ear to remove the wax.
 Microsuction ear wax removal has many benefits in comparison:

 Microsuction ear wax removal usually requires a single visit to the clinic.
 If you’d like to book a consultation, please contact our surgery today.
-You can call us on 0207 487 2660 or book your appointment using our online portal below.

 What is ear wax and why do we have it?